For detail on what the UK–EU Trade and Cooperation Agreement means for rules of origin, please read our analysis of the deal.

 One option for the UK would be to join the Regional Convention on pan-Euro-Mediterranean preferential rules of origin (PEM Convention).
-It’s not a perfect solution, as the costs of proving origin would still apply.
-But, as Sam Lowe has noted, all of the 23 signatories to the PEM convention have agreed to replace protocols of rules of origin in the FTAs between each other with the rules of origin laid down in the PEM Convention, streamlining procedures across the zone.
+According to the EU’s mandate this would be the EU’s preferred solution.
+It’s not a perfect, as the costs of proving origin would still apply.
+But, as Lowe has noted, all of the 23 signatories to the PEM convention have agreed to replace protocols of rules of origin in the FTAs between each other with the rules of origin laid down in the PEM Convention, streamlining procedures across the zone.
 The PEM Convention also allows for cumulation between all signatories to the agreement (known as diagonal cumulation in trade terms).

 There are also other countries like South Korea that are not part of the convention which the UK, through the EU, has FTAs.
 As Peter Holmes of the UK Trade Policy Observatory has pointed out, we would need to agree diagonal cumulation between all three partners adding further complications to maintaining existing supply chains.

 - Centre for Economic Policy Research,Trade and Investment Balance of Competence Review, November 2013, retrieved on 16 March 2020, https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/271784/bis-14-512-trade-and-investment-balance-of-competence-review-project-report.pdf